JeanSkyPoor/ExLab/README.md

-# ExLab
-Landing Auto Tests
+Landing Auto Tests.
+I don't know why, but code navigation doesn't work in this repo